cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

 The basic principle is that, if both your production website and your Cloudflare Pages project are live and directly accessible via browser, the monitors should also be able get a `200` code as HTTP response.

-Revise your pools and monitor configuration to confirm they followed the instructions above.
+Revise your pools and monitor configurations to confirm they followed the instructions above.
 If you still find issues, refer to [Troubleshooting](/load-balancing/troubleshooting/common-error-codes/) or [FAQ](/load-balancing/troubleshooting/load-balancing-faq/#why-is-my-origin-or-pool-considered-unhealthy).

 {{</tutorial-step>}}